vishals79/hubot-todo/README.md

       - show (task number)
         - show details of the task
     - To be added
       - Modified command sets with new syntax - This will make commands easy to remember.
-(Release on 24th July)
+(Present in the latest script)
       - Change in response given by hubot after execution of each commands.
-(Release on 23rd July)
+(Present in the latest script)
       - Tree structure - Addition of subtask with parent child relationships (Release on 27th July)
   - Examples